EPICcake808/EPICcake808.github.io/essays/FinalProject.md

 Once the core functionality is implemented, future features could include:

 - AI-assisted scheduling that analyzes optional user-submitted calendars
 - A VOD library for storing and sharing match recordings
-- Advanced ranking systems with skill-based matchmaking and seasonal resets
 - Cross-club collaboration for tournaments involving multiple organizations
 - Mobile notifications for upcoming matches, results, and registration deadlines
 - Analytics dashboards showing participation trends and win rates